The History of Neuschwanstein Castle- Schloss Neuschwanstein

 History of Neuschwanstein Castle

 There is no denying that Neuschwanstein Castle fits most people’s stereotypical views of how a castle should look, and this is no accident.
-The castle was commissioned by King Ludwig II of Bavaria, who stated in a letter to his dear friend Richard Wagner that he wanted it to be “in the authentic style of the old German knights’ castles,” and that he also wished it to be “holy and unapproachable.”
+When King Ludwig II of Bavaria commissioned the castle, he stated in a letter to his dear friend Richard Wagner that he wanted it to be “in the authentic style of the old German knights’ castles” and that he also wished it to be “holy and unapproachable.”

 Inner courtyard of Neuschwanstein

-Neuschwanstein, which means “New Swan on a Rock”, got its name from Ludwig II’s childhood home, the Castle Hohenschwangau.
-It was built in a Romanesque Revival style, a type of 19th century building style which was inspired by architecture from the 12th and 13th centuries.
-The 19th century saw many castles being built and reconstructed in this style.
-Neuschwanstein itself was built in a place previously occupied by two medieval castles.
-The twin castles were demolished, and Ludwig oversaw the laying of the foundation stone of Neuschwanstein in 1869.
+Neuschwanstein, which means “New Swan on a Rock,” got its name from Ludwig II’s childhood home, Castle Hohenschwangau.
+It was built in a Romanesque Revival style, a 19th-century building style inspired by architecture from the 12th and 13th centuries.
+The 19th century saw many castles built and reconstructed in this style.
+The site was previously occupied by two medieval castles, and those twin castles were demolished.
+Ludwig oversaw the laying of the foundation stone of Neuschwanstein in 1869.

 HistoricalFindings Photo: Throne Room,Neuschwanstein Castle,Upper Bavaria,Germany,c1895HistoricalFindings Photo: Throne Room,Neuschwanstein Castle,Upper Bavaria,Germany,c1895HistoricalFindings Photo: Throne Room,Neuschwanstein Castle,Upper Bavaria,Germany,c1895